felixsuwarno/Fintech-CicaPRIME-Lending-Product-Forecasting-Cohort-Analysis-Variance-Analytics/README.md

 <br>

 **3.4.
 Vintage risk performance**
-How do cumulative default and cumulative loss rates compare across origination vintages at 12 months-on-book?
+How do loans from different origination months perform by the end of their first year?

 The fully observable window in this dataset is between 2023 to 2024 dataset, so all of the calculations we make here reflect that.